Unfinished portrait of Franklin D. Roosevelt

 The unfinished portrait of Franklin D. Roosevelt is a watercolor of Franklin Delano Roosevelt, President of the United States, by Elizabeth Shoumatoff.
 Shoumatoff was commissioned to paint a portrait of Roosevelt and started her work around noon on April 12, 1945.
 At lunch, while sitting for the portrait, Roosevelt complained of a headache and subsequently collapsed.
 The president, who had suffered a cerebral hemorrhage, died later that day.
 FDR had galloping hypertension for several years before.
 The FDR Library Virtual Tour notes that about 15 minutes after the cerebral hemorrhage, arterial tension was measured at well over 300 systolic, diastolic 190.

-Shoumatoff never finished the portrait, but she later painted a new, largely identical one, based on memory.
-The unfinished portrait hangs at Roosevelt's retreat, the Little White House, in Warm Springs, Georgia, with its finished counterpart beside it.
+While Shoumatoff never finished the portrait, she later painted a new one from memory, which wound up being largely identical.
+The unfinished portrait hangs at the Little White House in Warm Springs, Georgia, Roosevelt's personal retreat, with the finished version beside it.

 History

 In 1943, Shoumatoff was told by her friend and client Lucy Mercer Rutherfurd, who was also the President's mistress:

 You should really paint the President.
 He has such a remarkable face.
 There is no painting of him that gives his true expression.
 I think you could do a wonderful portrait, and he would be such an interesting person to paint!
 Would you do a portrait of him if it was arranged?

 Rutherfurd would go on to make the arrangements, with Shoumatoff agreeing to sit in for two days within two weeks' time.
 She said of the agreement: "I was trapped into something I had neither wished for nor planned."
 She went on to talk about not being able to turn down the honor of being selected for a presidential commission.